spyrgalaz/DNN/README.md

   </tr>
  </table>

-## Regression Analysis with PySpark
+## Linear Regression Analysis for Flight Delays with PySpark in Google-Colab
 * Run spark in Colab-install the dependencies
 * Data Preprocessing with pyspark.ml
 * Building Data Pipeline for Linear regression in order to predict delays in airports from multiple features